ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 Platform Environment
 ====================
 ``RUN_ENVIR``: (Default: "nco")
    This variable determines the mode that the workflow will run in.
-The user can choose between two modes: "nco" and "community."
+The user can choose between two modes: "nco" and "community".
 The "nco" mode uses a directory structure that mimics what is used in operations at NOAA/NCEP Central Operations (NCO) and at the NOAA/NCEP/Environmental Modeling Center (EMC), which is working with NCO on pre-implementation testing.
 Specifics of the conventions used in "nco" mode can be found in the following `WCOSS Implementation Standards <https://www.nco.ncep.noaa.gov/idsb/implementation_standards/>`__ document:

    | NCEP Central Operations
    | WCOSS Implementation Standards